RikoNyberg/meal_planner/README.md

 </details>

 ### 4. Previous meals
-To improve the meal plans I will add a constraint so that the system won't recommend meals that you have had in the same week.
-Without these contraints the meal planner will suggest you two different meals per every other day.
+To improve your meal plans I will add a constraint so that the system will not recommend similar meal plans that you have had in the same week.
+Without assigned constraints, the meal planner will suggest two different meals every other day.

-### 5.
+### 5. Allergies
+Now I have added one optional allergy constraint which gives you a possibility to rule out any food that has Lactose.

+### 6.
-The amount of energy (kcal or kJ) from a 1 gram of macronutrient is generally calculated as following:
+The amount of energy (kcal or kJ) from a 1 gram of macronutrient is generally calculated as follows:
 - 1g of carbs = 4 kcal (17 kJ)
 - 1g of protein = 4 kcal (17 kJ)
 - 1g of alcohol = 7 kcal (30 kJ)
 - 1g of fat = 9 kcal (38 kJ)
-When calculating the energy sum of macronutrients of each food item in the [Fineli](https://fineli.fi/fineli/en/elintarvikkeet/resultset.csv) dataset, most of them are close to the the informer `energy,calculated (kJ)`.
+When calculating the energy sum of macronutrients of each food item in the [Fineli](https://fineli.fi/fineli/en/elintarvikkeet/resultset.csv) dataset, most of them are close to the informer `energy,calculated (kJ)`.
 To be exact 96.8% of the informed energy was within -10% to +30% of the calculated energy sum of macronutrients.

 However, there are some products that are extreme outliers.
 This might be caused by some ingredients that are not listed in macronutrient but are added to the `energy,calculated (kJ)`.
-For example **fibre, xylitol and sorbitol** are not included in either sugar or carbs even though it clearly exists in the product energy calculated (kJ).
+For example **fibre, xylitol, and sorbitol** are not included in either sugar or carbs even though it clearly exists in the product energy calculated (kJ).

 This makes sense to some level because fibre does not really contribute calories to the body, in a roundabout way ([source](https://www.ncbi.nlm.nih.gov/pubmed/30805214)).
-On the other hand Sorbitol and Xylitol include calories, about 2.5 calories per gram, but that is significantly less than normal sugar which is about 4 calories per gram, but they don't seem to be calculated as sugar at all.
+On the other hand, Sorbitol and Xylitol include calories, about 2.5 calories per gram, but that is significantly less than normal sugar which is about 4 calories per gram, but they don't seem to be calculated as sugar at all.
 See the problem cases under here:

 Row |                           name  |energy,calculated (kJ) | fat, total (g) | carbohydrate, available (g) | protein, total (g) | fibre, total (g) | sugars, total (g) | alcohol (g)|
 ----|---------------------------------|-----------------------|----------------|-----------------------------|--------------------|------------------|-------------------|------------|